svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 * Identification of Practices and Capabilities in API Management: A Systematic Literature Review

+* Software Versioning with Microservices through the API Gateway Design Pattern

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool